Multimodal Rationales for Explainable Visual Question Answering: Introduction

-The \textbf{main contributions} of this paper are summarized as follows: \begin{itemize} \itemsep{0.1em} \item We propose \textbf{CRVQA}, a novel VQA model that enables the system to explain the answer prediction based on both generated textual rationales (textual descriptions) and visual rationales (object-level bounding boxes).
+The \textbf{main contributions} of this paper are summarized as follows: \begin{itemize} \itemsep{0.1em} \item We introduce \textbf{MRVQA}, a new EVQA model that facilitates the system to provide multimodal explanations for answer predictions through textual and visual rationale generation.
+Moreover, a new loss is introduced to balance multitask predictions and generate reasonable rationales.

-\item To measure the quality and reliability of generated textual rationales, we are the first of proposing a metric to evaluate the natural language predictions from the view of vision.
+\item To assess the quality of generated rationales, we introduce a new metric called \textbf{vtS} for evaluating natural language from a visual perspective.

-\item The experiments show the effectiveness of our explainable VQA model.
-In addition, CRVQA generalizes well to the generic VQA task in the zero-shot evaluation setting. \end{itemize}
+\item We demonstrate the effectiveness of our model with extensive experiments under different settings.
+The proposed model achieves superior performance over existing methods on three EVQA datasets. \end{itemize}